 Scot Fundraising for Daddys Lil Angel

 Scotland should be understood as very unique country.
-The last fundraising for project called Daddys Lil Angel has been so positively welcomed among the society that it’s already launched.
+The last fundraising for project called Daddys Lil Angel (we have fixed the LINK!) has been so positively welcomed among the society that it’s already launched.

 The project is taboo fantasy website about stepfathers introducing their daughters to the world of sexual fantasies.
 It should be viewed only by adult persons.